-The iSCSI protocol ([iSCSI]) is a mapping of the SCSI remote procedure invocation model (see [SAM2]) over the TCP protocol.
+The iSCSI protocol ([RFC3720]) is a mapping of the SCSI Architecture Model (see [SAM2]) over the TCP protocol.
 SCSI commands are carried by iSCSI requests and SCSI responses and status are carried by iSCSI responses.
 Other iSCSI protocol exchanges and SCSI Data are also transported in iSCSI PDUs.

-Out-of-order TCP segments in the traditional iSCSI model have to be stored and reassembled before the iSCSI protocol layer within an end node can place the data in the iSCSI buffers.
+Out-of-order TCP segments in the Traditional iSCSI model have to be stored and reassembled before the iSCSI protocol layer within an end node can place the data in the iSCSI buffers.
 This reassembly is required because not every TCP segment is likely to contain an iSCSI header to enable its placement and TCP itself does not have a builtin mechanism for signaling ULP message boundaries to aid placement of out-of-order segments.
-This TCP reassembly at high network speeds is quite counter-productive for the following reasons: wasted memory bandwidth in data copying, need for reassembly memory, wasted CPU cycles in data copying, and the general store-and-forward latency from an application perspective. [iSCSI] itself recognized that TCP reassembly could be a serious issue and had introduced the notion of a "sync and steering layer" that is optional to implement and use. [iSCSI] further defined one specific sync and steering layer - called "markers" - an application-level way of framing iSCSI PDUs within the TCP data stream even when the TCP segments are not yet reassembled to be in-order.
+This TCP reassembly at high network speeds is quite counter-productive for the following reasons: wasted memory bandwidth in data copying, need for reassembly memory, wasted CPU cycles in data copying, and the general store-and-forward latency from an application perspective.
+TCP reassembly was recognized as a serious issue in [RFC3720], and the notion of a "sync and steering layer" was introduced that is optional to implement and use.
+One specific sync and steering mechanism, called "markers", was defined in [RFC3720] which provides an applicationlevel way of framing iSCSI PDUs within the TCP data stream even when the TCP segments are not yet reassembled to be in-order.

-With these [iSCSI] defined techniques, a Network Interface Controller customized for iSCSI (SNIC) could offload the TCP/IP processing and support direct data placement.
+With these defined techniques in [RFC3720], a Network Interface Controller customized for iSCSI (SNIC) could offload the TCP/IP processing and support direct data placement.